abrensch/brouter/docs/revisions.md

 -   improved nogo-handling in service interface (inverse logic, routing mode stores veto-list)
 -   added waypoint-selection dialogs when from/to not given
--   summary page after service-mode confifuration update
+-   summary page after service-mode configuration update
 -   allowed configuration of BRouter's servicemodes without any supported maptool installed
 -   added a redirection-workaround for the tracks-output directory